siriusctrl/UniPublic/eodp/README.md

     - Item based methods: Identify similar items
     - Model (matrix) based methods: Solve an optimization problem and identify latent factors
 3. Method 1 and Method 2
     - Method1: compute mean value for each user (2 in total in this example), and then compute and summing Euclidean distance between resulting vector.
+But it may change the distribution of the data.
     - Method2:compute and sum Euclidean distance between vectors, summing only pairs without missing values.
-Scale the result, according to percentage of pairs with a missing value, for example, if 6 results in total but 2 are missing, then the sum should be sacle up by 6/(6-2)
-    - when there are a lot of missing value, method 2 won't work.
+Scale the result, according to percentage of pairs with a missing value, for example, if 6 results in total but 2 are missing, then the sum should be sacle up by 6/(6-2). when there are a lot of missing value, method 2 won't work.
 4. when performing user-user similarity, understand how to select neighbors and make a prediction of the missing item
-    - find distance or compute user cluster offline, but it's really time consuming, since we should update the cluster when any customer buy a item.
+    - Use a method to calculate the similarity between you and other users.
+    - Then select the top k similar users and find the similarity.
+    - Then predict the missing value based on top k similar users.
+    - **but how to predict?**
 5. Item-Item based
     - search for simiarities among items
     - all computations can be done offline